oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

 You also have the option to create a Database Vault rule and rule set that allows commands like these to be successful only if they are run from a specific host, during a certain time of day or day of the week, or if a database role is enabled.
 Think about how you would combine the logic from the Trusted Application Path task to control how destructive commands are used.

+## Task 5: Create a break glass role to enable application data access

+There may be times when privileged users need to access application data.
+This may be to run a query, add a column to a table, or modify rows in a table.
+To limit day-to-day access to application data, Database Vault can protect the objects and only allow access if particular critieria is met.
+For example, this criteria may be if the attempt is after business hours or on weekends.
+The criteria might be if the user is attempting the action from a trusted host, such as a "bastion" or "jump" server.
+Or the criteria might include a two-person integrity scenario, where two database users are both authenticated at the same time and the action is authorized.

+Regardless of the reason, not having unlimited access to query, modify, or drop data and objects available to a user is very similar to the movement away from using `root` on Linux (or `Administrator` on Windows) to perform  day-to-day tasks.
+Consider this similar to a `sudo` action on Linux.

+1. Create a Database Vault rule and rule set to setup your criteria for enabling a secure application role.

+2. Create the Database Vault secure application role that can only be enabled if the rule set criteria is met.

+3.

-## Task 5: Create unified audit policies
+## Task 6: Create unified audit policies

 Oracle unified auditing has been available in the Oracle Database since version 12.1.
-Also available in 12.1 were the roles `AUDIT_ADMIN` and `AUDIT_VIEWER` to separate audit administration from audit record retrieval.
-For example, you might use Oracle Audit Vault and Database Firewall to collect and centralize your unified audit records but that same account should not be able to provision, modify, or delete unified audit policies.
+Also available since 12.1 are roles (`AUDIT_ADMIN` and `AUDIT_VIEWER`) to separate audit administration from audit record retrieval.
+For example, you might have database users who need to view the audit trail but do not need to provision, modify, or drop audit policies.

 In Oracle Database 23ai, Database Vault introduces an additional layer of control for audit policies and audit records that requires explicit authorization to use your granted `AUDIT_ADMIN` or `AUDIT_VIEWER` roles.
-This is to further separate the responsibilities between administrators and data, this time it is audit data.
+This adds to Oracle Database Vault's existing separation of duties controls.

-In this task you will allow `C##SEC_DBA_SAL` manage unified audit policies by granting Sal the `AUDIT_ADMIN` role and the Database Vault authorization to use this role.
+In this task, you will allow `C##SEC_DBA_SAL` manage unified audit policies by granting Sal the `AUDIT_ADMIN` role and the Database Vault authorization to use this role.

 1. Grant `C##SEC_DBA_SAL` the `AUDIT_ADMIN` role to use on the container and all pluggable databases.